numbersprotocol/nit/schema/dbml.md

-  assetTreeCid cid [note: 'CID of the asset Tree file'] assetTreeSha256 sha256 [note: 'sha256sum of the asset Tree file'] assetTreeSignature signature [note: 'EIP-191 signature signed by author.'] committer cid [note: 'CID of the person who commits it.'] action cid [note: 'CID of the network action performed for the asset file.'] actionResultUri str [note: 'Result uri of this action'] provider cid [note: 'CID of the commit service provider.']
+  assetTreeCid cid [note: 'CID of the asset Tree file'] assetTreeSha256 sha256 [note: 'sha256sum of the asset Tree file'] assetTreeSignature signature [note: 'EIP-191 signature signed by author.'] author address [note: 'Who creates the commit.'] committer address [note: 'Who registers the commit.'] action cid [note: 'CID of the network action performed for the asset file.'] actionResultUri str [note: 'Result uri of this action'] provider cid [note: 'CID of the commit service provider.']